onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The consciousness guide to the galaxy - what you as a unique being with an experience to do with your life

-The end of nation states

 The good thing about teaching people the most important and fundamental and far reaching stuff is that they’ll see it how and where it is applied in many aspects of their lives and they will not forget it - they will reinforce their understanding

 if we allowed anyone to bet on any aspect of the economy people wouldn't be betting on sports or whatever but would be trying to learn how the economy functions - the demand is insane - we've simply architected our society in a way such that all that energy goes to waste

 A new creator economy not about creating content but generating trustworthiness - line taken from tristan harris